fjdgxyd/Piecewise-Exponential-Estimator-R/README.md

 #Piecewise-Exponential-Estimator-R
-I am not a professional programer.
+I am not a professional programmer.
 I coded this inspired by a thesis which has some sort of mistakes.
 And it is part of my recent school work in the course of "Survival Modeling.

 I created 2 functions, “pexe()”  and “pexefun()”.